gilbertoalbino/vue-env/README.md

 ## Usage

-For the simplest usage just include and the package will look for the local environment in `./src/env.js` and for default environment specific files in  `./src/env/` folder.
+For the simplest usage just include and the package will look for the local environment in the project root `./.env` and for default environment specific files in  `./src/env/` folder.

 ~~~
 Vue.use(require('@websanova/vue-env'));